 Recommended regimes for adults:

-- Late latent syphilis: benzathine penicillin weekly for three weeks is first-line; the exception being neurosyphilis where procaine penicillin with oral probenecid remains first-line.
+- Late latent syphilis: benzathine penicillin weekly for three weeks is first-line, or doxycyline 100mg twice daily for 28 days is recommended by the British National formulary.

-- Neurosyphilis: procaine penicillin 2.4 units once daily (IM, for 17 days) with oral probenecid 500 mg four times a day.
-Alternatively, doxycycline 200 mg twice daily for 28 days.
+- Neurosyphilis: procaine penicillin 1.8-2.4 units once daily (IM, for 14 days) with oral probenecid 500 mg four times a day.

-- Treatment depends upon which trimester the presentation is in: first and second trimesters: give single dose benzathine penicillin; third trimester two doses of benzathine penicillin one week apart.
-For late syphilis treat as for non-pregnancy (avoiding tetracyclines).
-Alternatives include ceftriaxone 500 mg IM for 10 days.
+- Treatment depends upon which trimester the presentation is in: first and second trimesters - give single dose benzathine penicillin; third trimester - two doses of benzathine penicillin one week apart.

 - This is a reaction to treatment.

 - It is an acute febrile illness with headache, myalgia, chills and rigors and resolves within 24 hours.